ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 Conversely, assume that if $x,y \in X$ are such that $Cl\{x\} = Cl\{y\}$ then $x = y$.
 We need to show that if $x \neq y$ then there exists an open neighbourhood around one of the two points not containing the other.
-Hence assume that $x \neq y$.
+Hence consider  $x \neq y \in X$.
 By assumption it follows that $Cl(\{x\} \neq Cl(\{y\})$.
-Since the closure of a point is the [[complements]] of the union of the open subsets not containing the point, this means that there must be at least one open subset which contains $x$ but not $y$, or vice versa.
+Since, as before, the closure of a point is the [[complement]] of the union of the open subsets not containing the point, this means that there must be at least one open subset which contains $x$ but not $y$, or vice versa.
 By definition this means that $(X,\tau)$ is $T_0$.